markuslibrary/python-data-vis/README.md

 * Matplotlib
 * NumPy

-You will also need a text editor for running the Jupyter nNtebook for the workshop.
+You will also need a text editor for running the Jupyter notebook for the workshop.
 Visual Studios Code or Jupyter Lab is recommended for this.

 You can run the version-testing.ipynb file to make sure you have the appropriate libraries installed.